acadadev/rosrider_doc/05_PARAMETERS/README.md

 __Understanding PWM Frequency and its Impact on Motor Control__

-PWM (Pulse-Width Modulation) is a technique used to control the average power supplied to a device by turning the power on and off rapidly.
-In the context of motor control, PWM is used to vary the speed and direction of a motor.

-__The Role of PWM Frequency:__

 The PWM frequency, measured in Hertz (Hz), determines how often the power is switched on and off.
 A higher frequency results in smoother motor control and reduced audible noise.
 However, excessively high frequencies can lead to increased power losses and potential interference with other electronic components.